Fr0sT-Brutal/awesome-pascal/README.md

 * [JPPack](https://github.com/jackdp/JPPack). `[Delphi]` `[FPC]` Collection of VCL components for Delphi and LCL components for Lazarus and CodeTyphon - buttons, panels, LinkLabel, ProgressBar, ColorComboBox, ColorListBox, Timer and other

 * [DDuce](https://github.com/beNative/dduce). `[Delphi]` Components, modules, extensions and primitives using Delphi new language features like operator overloading, attributes, generics, anonymous methods and extended RTTI providing some new powerful tools to extend the developer's creativity.
-// *Property editors, grids, XML Tree, ...*
+// *Property editors, grids, XML Tree, etc*

 ## Single controls